seungwoochoe/dictionanki/README.md

 # English Anki Flashcard Maker

-### ⚡️ Create your English-English Anki flashcards from Oxford Dictionary in a fast and convinient way on macOS
+### ⚡️ Create your English-English Anki flashcards from Oxford Dictionary on macOS

 This code can process data that *Automator "Get Definition of Word" action* retrieves from **Oxford Dictionary of English** or **New Oxford American Dictionary**.

 ## Features
-- You can use this without internet connection because this gets data from the macOS Dictionary.app.
+- You can use this without internet connection because this retrieves data from the macOS Dictionary.app.
 - This can prune extra data like *ORIGIN* and detailed definitions (starting with •).
 - HTML formatting available (change lines by each meaning, italicize and change font color of example sentences and ect.).
 - Hiding words from example sentences with underscores available, so that you can guess word without being exposed by answer.